 When creating backups a “more-is-more” approach should always be followed as the dependence on a single backup can be as dangerous as having no backup at all.
 Specifically, if a backup is stored on the same device or in the same physical location as the original files, the backup is just as vulnerable to cyber attacks, theft, and weather-related issues.
 Even worse is the complacency that comes with someone believing they have “backed up” their files if they’ve followed such a procedure.

-What should you backup?
+Why should you backup?

 To get the most out of your backups, only copies of crucial files which cannot be easily reproduced should be made.
 This may include staff and customer records, financial and transactional data, intellectual property (proprietary software, for example), documents and spreadsheets.
 It is ineffective to create backups of files which can be easily re-installed such as software and operating systems – these files (if on physical disks) should rather be kept in a safe, off-site location.